shah-zeb-naveed/data-science-notes/README.md

 # Notes on Data Science, Machine Learning and Statistics

 # ML System Design
-- Clarify/frame/define scope in terms of usage/actors (including context).
+- Clarify/frame/define scope in terms of usage/actors (including input, context).
 Integration of output with system. current state/bootstrapping.
 - Functional requirements: how will it be used, real-time, latency/QPS, resources/timelines, SLAs etc. Incorporating new users/items often a consideration.
 - Non functional: which components will overload, scalable (ask or assume # of datapoints in each stage), available, latency (100 or 500), observability (monitoring, tracing, logging, MLOps)
    - perf. and capacity, both during training time (data size/capacity/), inference (SLA)